scott12355/MeditationApp/MeditationApp/PAYWALL_README.md

 # Custom Paywall Implementation

 This document explains how to use the custom paywall system built for the Meditation App.
-The paywall integrates with RevenueCat to provide a seamless premium subscription experience.
+The paywall integrates with RevenueCat to provide a seamless Lucen+ subscription experience.

 ## Overview